casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 ## Changing the standard contract {#changing-contract}

-The standard casper contract from the crate constructor has some methods that we will reuse, however we will be getting rid of most of automaticaly created code.
+The standard Casper contract from the crate constructor contains some methods that we will reuse.
+However, we will be getting rid of most auto-generated code.

 We will be changing the `main.rs` file.
 Your code should look exactly as below: